judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 ---
 title:			How to spend a day in Denmark - A bike tour of Copenhagen
 categories:		denmark
+tags:
+  - #lifeattrivago
+  - biking
+  - copenhagen
+  - cruise
+  - denmark
+  - nordic
-tags:			#lifeattrivago, biking, copenhagen, cruise, denmark, nordic, travel guide
+  - travel guide
 excerpt:		With just one day to see it all, I found that a bike tour of Copenhagen was the best way to spend just one day in Denmark.
 image:			/assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-tour-group-min.jpg
 ---